MCMi460/NX-Cheats/README.md

 <a href="https://zeldamods.org/wiki/Main_Page">Useful information regarding BotW's inner workings</a>

+<a href="https://gamebanana.com/tuts/13295">Tutorial on how to make custom animations for weapons in BotW</a>

+<a href="https://github.com/KillzXGaming/Switch-Toolbox/releases">Switch Toolbox</a>

 <a href="https://sx.xecuter.com/download/cheathacker_guide.txt">Documentation for developing cheats on SX Firmware</a>

 These links can be used for cheat code creation and mod creation.
+In case you haven't noticed, I sorta like BotW.